 “I want to express our sincere gratitude to VACA and the many donors who helped make this possible,” said UC Irvine University Librarian Lorelei Tanji.
 “With their commitment, we are continuing to build on the excellence and reputation of this important archive.”

 “VACA is very pleased to have accomplished its joint fundraising goals with UCI for an archivist for the Southeast Asian Archive and Regional History,” said Daniel Do-Khanh, VACA Chair.
 “As an alumni and community organization, VACA is honored to have been able to take part in efforts to preserve and grow this important collection for UCI and our surrounding community.

 The VACA initiative was launched in December of 2010 in Little Saigon.
 Over the following two years, members held numerous fundraisers in the community to increase awareness and support for the initiative.
 Wells Fargo Bank was one of the first donors to support the effort with a $10,000 gift.
 Generous donations followed from members of VACA and the community, as well as local companies.
 A reunion of former members of Project Ngoc in September was instrumental in raising awareness and support, and the fundraising goal was met in November 2012.

 The UCI Libraries Southeast Asian Archive was established in 1987 to document the resettlement experience of refugees and immigrants from Cambodia, Laos, and Vietnam who fled to the United States (especially California and Orange County) following the Vietnam War.
 Today, the Archive includes thousands of books, journals and ephemera.
 The collection is located in Langson Library in the Department of Special Collections & Archives and the Southeast Asian Archive Reading Room, both of which are open to the public.

-For further information about the celebration event or supporting the Southeast Asian Archive, please contact Julie Sully, Interim Director of Development at firstname.lastname@example.org or 949-824-4658.
+For information on how you can support the Southeast Asian Archive, please contact Jonathan Obest, Development Officer at email@example.com or 949-824-8904.